Fantasy Stakes: History

 The 2008 winner Eight Belles won the event as a short 1/2 odds-on favorite in a four-horse field.
 Later that spring Eight Belles would be tragically euthanized after finishing second in the 2008 Kentucky Derby.

 Two winners of this event have gone on to defeat their male counterparts in Triple Crown events.
 Rachel Alexandra, the winner in 2009 by the stakes record of 8 3/4 lengths went on to win the Preakness Stakes.
 She would later be crowned the US Horse of the Year.
 Also Swiss Skydiver, the 2020 winner would go on and win the Preakness Stakes defeating the Kentucky Derby winner Authentic.

 The event is a prep race to the Triple Tiara of Thoroughbred Racing, including the Kentucky Oaks, Black-Eyed Susan Stakes and Mother Goose Stakes.

+In 2024 the event was upgraded by the Thoroughbred Owners and Breeders Association back to Grade II.